LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Abstract

 \section{Abstract}

 Medium Access Control (MAC) protocols, essential for wireless networks, are typically manually configured.
 While deep reinforcement learning (DRL)-based protocols enhance task-specified network performance, they suffer from poor generalizability and resilience, demanding costly retraining to adapt to dynamic environments.
-To overcome this limitation, we introduce a game-theoretic LLM-empowered multi-agent DRL (MARL) framework, in which the uplink transmission between a base station and a varying number of user equipments is modeled as a dynamic multi-follower Stackelberg game (MFSG), capturing the network's natural hierarchical structure.
-Within this game, LLM-driven agents, coordinated through proximal policy optimization (PPO), synthesize adaptive, semantic MAC protocols in response to network dynamics.
-Protocol action grammar (PAG) is employed to ensure the reliability and efficiency of this process.
-Under this system, we further analyze the existence and convergence behavior in terms of a Stackelberg equilibrium by studying the learning dynamics of LLM-empowered unified policies in response to changing followers.
-Simulations corroborate that our framework achieves a $77.6\%$ greater throughput and a $65.2\%$ fairness improvement over conventional baselines.
-Besides, our framework generalizes excellently to a fluctuating number of users without requiring retraining or architectural changes.
+To overcome this limitation, we introduce a game-theoretic LLM-empowered multi-agent DRL framework, in which the uplink transmission between a base station and a varying number of user equipments is modeled as a dynamic multi-follower Stackelberg game (MFSG), capturing the network's natural hierarchical structure. {Within this game, PPO-coordinated LLM agents synthesize task-grounded semantic MAC protocols for intent-aware coordination under network dynamics.} Protocol action grammar (PAG) is employed to ensure the reliability and efficiency of this process.
+Further, we theoretically establish the existence, convergence, and robustness of a Stackelberg equilibrium, ensuring stable learning dynamics of LLM-empowered policies under a changing number of followers.
+Simulations corroborate that our framework achieves up to $81.1\%$ and $46.6\%$ throughput gains over heuristic and state-of-the-art DRL baselines, respectively.
+Besides, it generalizes excellently to a fluctuating number of users without retraining or architectural changes.